G Suite for Education

 Teacher Dashboard

 There are a number of free and paid educator support add-ons.
 One that's been highly rated is Hapara for G Suite.
-It provides an instructional management layer on top of G Suite, giving educators a snap-shot view of student activity and the ability to create differentiated assignments and projects for groups or individual students.
-Not… learn more
+It provides an instructional management layer on… learn more

 resource URL thumbnail